dotslash227/tivixcodetest/README.md

 # Tests
 Tests can be run by running the command python manage.py tests.
 Note: The last test is supposed to fail.
 If it fails, it means it works.
 Because, the statement that should be returning True is being evaluated using self.assertFalse()

+# Admin User
+SuperUser credentials if you wish to  access the admin panel:<br>
+Username: dhruvarora<br>
+Password: dillirox123<br>

+Or you can always run **python manage.py createsuperuser** to create a new super user